TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Physical_Subsystem/Detailed_Design_Physical_Subsystem.md

 ![Front of Sensor Unit PCB](3d_Model_sensors_front.PNG)
 ![Front of Sensor Unit PCB](3d_Model_sensors.PNG)

-- Explination of Mounting:
+- Explanation of Mounting:

-  Disclaimer: Mounting in the model will be adjusted once the capstone team recieves the neccessary parts to build and adjust to real sizes and measurments.
-Indentations and proper slots will be made to model to secure the boards as well as zipties.
-ESP-Wroom-32 will be ziptied and indented into the custom PCB securly fastened to the base.
-Batteries will be secured in the pull-in/ pull-out box and adjusted in batteryholders via the Power Detailed Design.
-Any converters will be placed behind where the battery box will be instered and connected.
+  Disclaimer: Mounting in the model will be adjusted once the capstone team receives the necessary parts to build and adjust to real sizes and measurements.
+Indentations and proper slots will be made to model to secure the boards as well as zip ties.
+ESP-Wroom-32 will be zip tied and indented into the custom PCB securely fastened to the base.
+Batteries will be secured in the pull-in/ pull-out box and adjusted in battery holders via the Power Detailed Design.
+Any converters will be placed behind where the battery box will be inserted and connected.

   Top Layer: Contains temperature sensor as it needs to be set apart to not collect heat from the other sensors.

   Second Layer: Contains CO2 and Light sensor.
-Light sensor will be placed verrying on weight distrubution once given the physical chips and adjusments.
+Light sensor will be placed varying on weight distribution once given the physical chips and adjustments.

   First Layer: Contains ESP-WROOM-32 with custom PCB attached and the O2 sensor having the most weight on this layer depending on the battery layer.